-ID# Commenter Comment EPA Response 94 subject to uncertainties in interpretation, geophysical methods complement the point measurements collected using monitoring wells ." (emphasis added) Discussion: API would argue that monitoring wells, particularly those penetrating the injection zone, present a risk to near term control and longer term containment.
-This risk should be weighted relative to decisions to install The EPA revised the guidance to recommend that monitoring wells be strategically located to maximize useful data collection while minimizing the number of potential conduits for fluid migration.
+ID# Commenter Comment EPA Response 94 API Second paragraph Guidance Statement: "Although they are not quantitative and may be subject to uncertainties in interpretation, geophysical methods complement the point measurements collected using monitoring wells ." (emphasis added) Discussion: API would argue that monitoring wells, particularly those penetrating the injection zone, present a risk to near term control and longer term containment.
+This risk should be weighted relative to decisions to install monitoring wells when geophysical shows no significant anomalies, given site/flood- specific criteria.
+The EPA revised the guidance to recommend that monitoring wells be strategically located to maximize useful data collection while minimizing the number of potential conduits for fluid migration.
 This guidance references the Testing and Monitoring Guidance for additional information on the proper construction of monitoring wells.